2blam/DataLiterate/P3/README.md

 For example, for an AA day time flight on the weekday, the percentage of delayed flights was ~29.3%.

 ===
-The file size of the data is too large, I did not upload it.
+** The data file size  is too large, I did not upload it.

-My solution: XXX
+Answer 1:
+OGD

+Answer 2:
+iata numofflight probdelay
+HNL       17626 0.5018722

+Answer 3:
+uploaded to this repo